robch/book-of-ai/docs/openai-chat/openai-chat-streaming-js/sample-overview.md

 }
 ```

-**STEP 5**: Finally, add the assistant's response to the chat message history, and return the response:
+**STEP 5**: Finally, add the assistant's response to the chat message history, and return the response.

 ``` javascript title="OpenAIChatCompletionsStreamingClass.js"
 this.messages.push({ role: 'assistant', content: response });